 While numbers have remained constant, we attended a number of incidents in August of 2019/20, and these were the result of heavy rainfall.
-The Met Office claims that as the world warms, fewer rainy days in summer are expected.
-Winter rains could remain as likely as they are now.
+The Met Office projects that as a result of climate change, we will see warmer, wetter winters and hotter, drier summers.
+Alongside this will be more frequent and intense weather extremes.
+This means the risk of unexpected heavy rain at any time of year is likely to increase as the global climate warms.
 In 2008, widespread flooding in Northumberland affected 1,200 properties.

 In 2012, flooding events impacted 240 properties.
 Smaller, more isolated flooding events occurred in 2013 and 2014.
 We have measures in place to monitor flooding risk in order to ensure we have the correct resources where and when we need them most.

 We also respond to water rescue incidents, not related to flooding.
 Although numbers are small, 48 were recorded between 2016/17 and 2020/21, the number of incidents of this type has been increasing.
-Almost 44 percent of those rescued from water were from moving water such as rivers or the sea.
-Such events can be devastating for those involved.
+Almost 44 percent of those rescued from water were from moving water, such events can be devastating for those involved.

-- Implement a schools education programme, delivering key messages on water safety. - > Utilise social media platforms to share water safety messages and both national and local campaigns. - Maintain Swift Water Rescue capability at strategic locations across Northumberland. - Work with partners during the response and recovery phase of flooding events. - Undertake local and multi-agency planning, training and exercises. - Work with NCC partners to develop and implement the Northumberland Local Risk Management Strategy. - Work with partners to develop multi-agency flood plans. - > Support NCC Climate Change Action Plan 2021-23.
+- Implement a schools education programme, delivering key messages on water safety. - Utilise social media platforms to share water safety messages and both national and local campaigns. - Maintain Swift Water Rescue capability at strategic locations across Northumberland. - Work with partners during the response and recovery phase of flooding events. - Undertake local and multi-agency planning, training and exercises. - Work with NCC partners to develop and implement the Northumberland Local Risk Management Strategy. - Work with partners to develop multi-agency flood plans. - Support NCC Climate Change Action Plan 2021-23.